Airlines warn of Olympic chaos at London airports

 LONDON The heads of four leading airlines have warned the British government there could be chaos at London's airports during this summer's Olympic Games, which would cause major embarrassment to the country unless a deal can be reached over their concerns.

-In a blunt letter to transport chiefs, British Airways, bmi, Virgin Atlantic and Easyjet said time was running out to tackle the expected surge in air traffic and its impact.
+In a blunt letter to transport chiefs, British Airways (ICAG.L), bmi (LHAG.DE), Virgin Atlantic and Easyjet (EZJ.L) said time was running out to tackle the expected surge in air traffic and its impact.

 Failure to address their concerns could bring misery to millions of regular travellers and those coming to London for the world's biggest sporting event, the airlines argue.